 The LMC Bookstore is a self-supporting, institutionally owned enterprise.
-A percentage of gross sales are distributed to the Associated Students (LMCAS) for events and activities, and bookstore profits are to be used for the general benefit of the student body.
+Bookstore profits are used for the general benefit of the student body, as determined by the governing board.
 Thank you for supporting your bookstore!

 The LMC Bookstore is your place for official Los Medanos College textbooks, gear and supplies.
 Buy, sell and rent used and new textbooks, find official LMC clothing, and purchase supplies and gifts.
 The bookstore is located next to the Cafeteria on level 3 of the College Complex.
 To view textbook information related to specific classes, order books and other materials online, visit our website.